For all history lovers out there, here are my top history podcasts.

 15. The History Chicks

-The History Chicks focuses primarily about women and their positions through history.
+The History Chicks focuses primarily on women and their positions through history.

 The podcast dives deep into the motivation, success, and failure that define some of the most prominent women throughout history.

-Through a well-planned out podcast, The History Chicks cover biographies and overviews of women throughout history and even offers the listener pointers for more research.
+Through a well-planned out podcast, The History Chicks covers biographies and overviews of women throughout history and even offers the listener pointers for more research.

 This pushes you to take a more active approach to the podcast and history itself.

 Specializing in historical artifacts, Sidedoor offers the most extensive collection in the world.